 Inspired by the likes of Jamiroquai, Bruno Mars and D’Angelo, this R&B and funk band is most known for its pumped-up live performances.
 Just a year into their foray and the quintet has already released a debut single, Get Close, a groovy track that’ll make you get off your feet and, well, dance.
 Throw in a dose of bad-boy charm and you get I’m No Good, the band’s second single.
 Keep your eyes peeled on their social channels – we’ve heard through the grapevine that an upcoming album is in the works!

 This four-piece electronic-pop band – consisting of Sherlyn on vocals, Zie on synths, Billy on drums and Rush on guitar – was formed in 2011.
 Having launched a chart-topping EP titled Arcade, Disco Hue’s dancey originals are a fab mash of retro-inspired beats and infectious synth licks.
 Our favourite earworm?
 Gotta Find You, the band’s first single!

 Best known for his rich, soulful vocals, homegrown singer-songwriter Shak’thiya – who goes by the stage name Shak – first got into music by writing poetry.
 His musical influences include folk, blues, soul and indie, and you’ll find him performing around the island – either solo with a guitar in hand or with his band, The Baits.
-His latest single, Taxi, is out on Youtube and Spotify, and there’s an EP scheduled to release later this year.
+Check out his full EP Sitting at Home here!